-BLN24 helped NIH’s National Eye Institute (NEI) create their latest virtual reality education tool, “See What I See: Virtual Reality Eye Disease Experience”.
+In partnership with CommunicateHealth, BLN24 assisted The National Institute of Health's (NIH) National Eye Institute (NEI) by creating their latest virtual reality education tool, “See What I See: Virtual Reality Eye Disease Experience”.
 Millions of people are affected by eye diseases, but describing vision loss is difficult.
 This virtual reality experience enables you to explore life with vision loss from common eye diseases, including age-related macular degeneration, glaucoma, diabetic retinopathy, and cataracts.

 BLN24 was tasked with creating this app for Android and iOS devices as well as for Oculus Quest headsets to use at education events.
 Previously NEI was using cumbersome VR headsets that required the use of desktop computers and external sensors which took upwards of an hour to set up each time.
 We consulted NEI so that they could upgrade to better mobile device solutions as well as the latest in self-contained VR headset technology, which only require 60 seconds of initial setup time before an event.

 We first worked to design and develop the user interfaces and user experience for all three app platforms.
 This was a very important part of the process because we wanted users to gain as much information and enjoyment as possible with the least amount of difficulty.

 Next, we worked with NIH’s doctors to design visual overlays, which would simulate each specific eye disease.
 This was a unique challenge, because we needed to design an experience that would accurately simulate what you would go through when struggling with a given eye disease.
 We had to review, x-rays, cat scans, and listen to patient case study interviews as we designed each overlay.